Michele Tafoya: NBC Sports

 On May 4, 2011, Tafoya was announced as the new sideline reporter for NBC Sunday Night Football, replacing Andrea Kremer and rejoining former co-worker and announcer Al Michaels.
 Tafoya has also covered swimming during the Summer Olympics for NBC.

 Andrew Marchand of the New York Post reported that Tafoya would leave Sunday Night Football following the 2021 season.
 On January 11, 2022, NBC confirmed in a press release that Tafoya would depart the network, with Super Bowl LVI as her final assignment, to pursue other opportunities.

 Politics

 On February 14, 2022, a day after her departure from NBC Sports, Republican Minnesota gubernatorial candidate Kendall Qualls announced Tafoya would be joining his campaign as co-chair.
+Qualls later withdrew from the race.

 Personal life

 Tafoya had three pregnancies of four children end in miscarriage before carrying her son to term.
-She and her husband, Mark Vandersall, have a natural son and an adopted daughter.
+She and her husband, Mark Vandersall, have a biological son and daughter by adoption.
 The family lives in Edina, Minnesota.
 In 2007, she told WCCO-TV that she had been struggling with an eating disorder since she was a child.

 Tafoya describes herself as a "pro-choice conservative with libertarian leanings".